All of our Arranging work is Work for Hire.

 Any major change to the brief voids the free revision policy – for example: If you decide you’d like a different style after the arrangement is delivered, that is not covered by the free revision policy.
 An example of that would be if you ask for “medium swing,” then decide you want colla voce or rubato after delivery.
 A change from tenor voice to alto or soprano will require transpositionThe process of changing the key of a piece of music. over a third in distance, therefore will be quoted.

 We do not accept other file types (xml, midi) or mp3 files for revisions as part of our original quote – they are new transcriptions and require creation of a new file, and considerable cleanup (in the general case).
 Therefore, we quote work of this nature in advance, or bill for the time.

 Additional revisions are quoted in advance, with time estimated per our hourly rate of $75.

 We meet our deadline commitments.
 Short-term turnarounds or tight deadlines may result in a rush charge, which will be quoted in advance.

-We will not deliver any score or master recording prior to receipt of the balance payment.
+We will not deliver any score or master1.
+Intellectual property consisting of a sound recording 2.
+The process of optimizing a mix through further signal processing to adjust presence, timbre, loudness, and tone recording prior to receipt of the balance payment.
 No exceptions.